-Figure 19: Maps illustrating the survey densities (scallops per 100 m2) for king scallops under 95 mm from juvenile queen and standard queen scallop dredges for 2020 (top left), 2021 (top right), 2022 (bottom left) and 2023 (bottom right) at Targets (West coast).
-The green box indicates a restricted access area during the current queen scallop fishing season (i.e. 2023) and the pink box indicates an area currently closed for queen scallop fishing in 2023.
-Black borders indicate cells that were part of an additional targeted survey and are not included in the main analysis for the TS, or for individual fishing area analysis at Targets.
+Figure 18: Maps illustrating the survey densities (scallops per 100 m2) for king scallops under 95 mm from juvenile queen and standard queen scallop dredges for 2021 (top left), 2022 (top right), 2023 (bottom left) and 2024 (bottom right) at Targets (West coast).
+The green box indicates a restricted access area and the pink box indicates a closed area during the 2023/2024 king scallop fishing season.
+Black borders indicate cells that were specifically targeted during the survey.

-Figure 20: Maps illustrating the survey densities (scallops per 100 m2) for king scallops over 95 mm from standard king and standard queen scallop dredges for 2020 (top left), 2021 (top right), 2022 (bottom left) and 2023 (bottom right) at Targets (West coast).
-The green box indicates a restricted access area during the current queen scallop fishing season (i.e. 2023) and the pink box indicates an area currently closed for queen scallop fishing in 2023.
-Black borders indicate cells that were part of an additional targeted survey and are not included in the main analysis for the TS, or for individual fishing area analysis at Targets.
+Figure 19: Maps illustrating the survey densities (scallops per 100 m^2) for king scallops over 95 mm from standard king and standard queen scallop dredges for 2021 (top left), 2022 (top right), 2023 (bottom left) and 2024 (bottom right) at Targets (West coast).
+The green box indicates a restricted access area and the pink box indicates a closed area during the 2023/2024 king scallop fishing season.
+Black borders indicate cells that were specifically targeted during the survey.

-Table 3: Abundance index (geometric mean) of king scallops per 100 m^2 split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for Targets; note that a constant of 0.05 was added prior to calculation of the geometric mean (to eliminate 0's).
-Targeted survey cells excluded.
+Table 3: Survey index (geometric mean) of king scallops per 100 m^2 for all scallops and also split by over (from standard king and standard queen scallop dredges) and under (from juvenile queen and standard queen scallop dredges) 95 mm for Targets.